retailcrm/api-client-php/README.md

 Each resource group is responsible for the corresponding API section.
 For example, `costs` resource group provide methods for costs manipulation and `loyalty` resource group allows interacting with loyalty programs, accounts, bonuses, etc.

 Use annotations to determine which DTOs you need for sending the requests.
-If annotations are not provided by your IDE - you'll need to look up how to configure it.
+If annotations are not provided by your IDE - you probably should configure them.
 It'll ease your work with this (and any other) library a lot.

 More information about the usage including examples can be found in the [documentation](doc/usage/usage.md).